 Using this inflationary assumption makes numerous present value calculations unnecessary.
-If the inflationary rate is used to project increases in costs and earnings and then also used as the appropriate discount rate, the result is that the present value of the costs and earnings is simply an accumulation of these factors over the appropriate number of years at today's dollars.
+If the inflationary rate is used to project increases in costs and earnings and then also used as the appropriate discount rate, the result would be that the present value of the costs and earnings would simply be an accumulation of these factors over the appropriate number of years at today's dollars.